 There is a lot to see and do in Mexico in February.
 The first Monday of the month is a national holiday in honor of the Mexican constitution.
-Carnival celebrations kick off on the 7th in many destinations.
-And the celebration of love and friendship is held on the 14th.
+Carnival celebrations are usually held this month, although the dates vary from year to year.
+The celebration of love and friendship is held on the 14th.
 In terms of the weather, this is generally one of the driest months of the year and temperatures are warming up.
 February marks the peak for Monarch butterfly season, so it's usually an ideal time of year to visit Mexico's monarch butterfly reserves.
 This is also prime whale-watching season.
 Here are some of the most important festivals and events that take place in February in Mexico:

 01 of 09

 A festival for lovers of Mexico, film, music, food, tequila, and surf, the Festival Sayulita is a film festival held in the bohemian surf town Sayulita on Riviera Nayarit.
 Additional events include tequila and food pairings, master tastings, beach-front and private screenings, lecture series, and live music.

 It may be Groundhog Day in the United States, but in Mexico, February 2nd is Día de la Candelaría, a religious holiday that marks the end of the Christmas season in the church calendar.
 On this day, folks dress up figures of the Christ Child and take them to the church to be blessed, and they also eat lots of tamales at parties hosted by the people found the baby figurine in the Rosca de Reyes on King's Day.

 03 of 09